skyaxe97/tp/docs/UserGuide.md

 ### 3.10 Displaying Schedule: `display`

 Displays your current schedule.
-Use this command to view what your schedule is like for today or for the whole week.
+Use this command to view what your schedule is like for today, tomorrow or for the whole week.
-Format: `display [WEEK]`
+Format: `display KEYWORD`

 ##### Notes on display Command Format:

-* If `WEEK` is specified, the schedule for the week will be shown.
-If not, the schedule for the day will be shown instead.
+* The `KEYWORD` can either be `today`, `tomorrow` or `week`.
+* If not specified, the system will prompt you to enter `today`, `tomorrow` or `week`.
 * The `display week` command displays the schedule of the upcoming week, in 1 hour intervals.
 * The entire row with all tasks that fall in the current hour will be coloured in cyan for your ease of reference.

 ###### Examples:

-`display` displays the schedule for today.
-An example of how to use the display command is shown below in Figure 3.9-1.
+`display today` displays the schedule for today.
+An example of how to use the display command is shown below in Figure 3.10-1.

 ```
 display